Welcome to this Advanced Training the Trainer Course FAQs Page

 Health and Safety — Be careful with bags, cables, kettles, and classroom obstacles.
 Isolate any dangerous areas.
 Not all training occurs in a classroom.
 You might work in a garage, a gym, a lab, a kitchen, a submarine, a bus, or a building site.
 Be cautious and do a full risk assessment in the training space.
 The trainer is responsible for everybody’s safety.

 Punctuality — Arrive first and be the host.
 Welcome students.
-Stop what you’re doing and make plenty of eye contact when they arrive in the classroom.
+Please stop your actions and make plenty of eye contact when they arrive in the classroom.
 After class, stay behind and see if anybody has any questions.

-What background study should I consisder a trainer? — My simple answer would be psychology.
+What background study should I consider for a trainer? — My simple answer would be psychology.
 It explains so much about your motivations and behaviours.
 Humans are fascinating.
 Tune into them and be amazed.
 As your teaching practice grows, so will your knowledge and experience.
-There's only one way to develop expertise and that's by experiencing it.
+There’s only one way to develop expertise: experiencing it.
 You might have to go through your courses a few times and experiment with different styles of engagement.
-In time, you'll find the sweet spot that works for you and your students.
+In time, you’ll find the sweet spot that works for you and your students.
 If you receive good, consistent feedback, stick with it until something better emerges.
-There's a lot of trial and error in training.
-You'll never know your true potential if you don't experiment a little.
+There’s a lot of trial and error in training.
+You’ll never know your true potential if you don’t experiment a little.

 Lunchtime refreshments — If you offer your students a buffet lunch or the session is at their workplace, allow them to eat first.
 Leaders eat last.

-Classroom resources/materials —You might require a flipchart or whiteboard, a TV screen, and HDMI cable.
+Classroom resources/materials—You might require a flipchart or whiteboard, a TV screen, and an HDMI cable.
 A workbook for each student.
 Pens, scissors, paper, post-it notes, etc. Create a checklist for everything you need for a specific class.
-Check your list in anticipation of all pre-class, during, and post-class requirements.
+Check your list in anticipation of all pre-class, during-class, and post-class requirements.
 Map out the entire process and check your inventory and supplies.
 Work out in advance any difficulties that could become show-stoppers.

-Time Management — As a trainer, you're responsible for setting up the classroom; the required materials must be prepared in advance.
+Time Management — As a trainer, you’re responsible for setting up the classroom; prepare materials beforehand.
 There are four key classroom variables to be aware of.
 How many students do you have?
 How much time do you have?
 How much content do you have?
 How many activities do you have?
-If you have nine students on a 2-day course, it's different to when you have just two or three students.
-You'll need more content and more activities.
-It's helpful to have one or two wall clocks in the classroom; it prevents you from looking distractedly at your phone.
+If you have nine students on a 2-day course, it’s different to when you have just two or three students.
+You’ll need more content and more activities.
+It’s helpful to have one or two wall clocks in the classroom; it prevents you from looking distractedly at your phone.

-I recently attended an event where the facilitator announced we'd started fifteen minutes late.
-Every module started with a timing update, how late they were running and how concerned they felt about it.
-Throughout the day we could have saved twenty minutes without those updates.
-If you're running behind, best get on with it.
+I recently attended an event where the facilitator announced we’d started fifteen minutes late.
+Every module began with a timing update, how late they were running and how concerned they felt about it.
+Throughout the day, we could have saved twenty minutes without those updates.
+If you’re running behind, best get on with it.

-If the end of the day is scheduled for 5 p.m., let them go at 4.30.
-They'll probably return to their desks to check their emails and be appreciative of the opportunity.
+If you schedule the end of the day for 5 p.m., let them go at 4.30.
+They’ll probably return to their desks to check their emails and appreciate the opportunity.

 Induction — prepare one - we’ll show you how.
 It provides orientation.
 You’re responsible for H&S, so cover the fire drill and any classroom/venue issues.
 Wifi password and the location of the bathrooms.
 Start and finish times - duration of lunch and anticipated schedule.
 Set expectations for the day.

-Imposter Syndrome — I have delivered many conference speeches, and the only thing I don't like is being introduced.
-Although I believe I am a successful speaker, I feel particularly uncomfortable when it's said in front of an audience.
+Imposter Syndrome — I have delivered many conference speeches, and the only thing I don’t like is the introduction.
+Although I believe I am a successful speaker, I feel particularly uncomfortable when it’s said in front of an audience.
 It sets an expectation - one that I can do without.
-As speakers, we are trained to put ourselves amongst our audience.
-I work on the principle that I am neither superior nor inferior - just colleagues, but today, it's my turn to speak.
-The 'successful' word makes me uncomfortable.
+As speakers, we train to put ourselves among our audience.
+I work on the principle that I am neither superior nor inferior - just colleagues, but today, it’s my turn to speak.
+The ‘successful’ word makes me uncomfortable.

 How do you overcome imposter syndrome?
 You only get asked to speak if somebody of influence feels you have value to share.
 My public speaking skills were born in the voluntary sector: hundreds of evening meetings and thousands of short speeches.
 Specific negative thoughts or feelings about yourself do not indicate incompetence.
 Look back through your work and professional experience and see how you have shaped your own and the futures of others.
 Look at your CV and all of your studies and qualifications.
 Think of all the workshops and conferences you’ve attended and helped facilitate.
 Look how you’ve constantly updated your skills and sought expert advice from mentors.
 Perhaps you were born to a humble family on a horrible estate.
 So what?
 Who cares?
 You deserve to be there.
 Enjoy it!